hi-wm/hi/worknotes.md

 <summary>September</summary>
 <br>

+10/2

+---

+10/1

+*spent the whole day in Stackla.
+I have nothing but inappropriate things to write...*

+* mwt 56 - pip product reviews - the fight continues.
+I did find that we may have been using the wrong base template for the social card widget on Stackla.
+Switched to another template and have found a greater deal of flexibility working with this thing, but I'm still giving Stackla a point for the day, because they win.

+me: 1, stackla: 1

+---

 9/30

-*finally received some comments on a PR submitted by BED for cwt... it was requested that I change a lot of element classes to better suit BEM. ugh BEM*
+*finally received some comments on a PR submitted by BED for mwt... it was requested that I change a lot of element classes to better suit BEM. ugh BEM*

+* mwt 97 - pip video component - as the note above mentions, we finally got some feedback on this PR and most of the requested changes came from how I had set up the names of the things.
+Not BEMmy enough... that's what she said.
+Complaints aside, I don't mind.
+It has been interesting to get familiar with another development teams processes, structure, and (in this case) naming conventions.

+* mwt 56 - pip product reviews - fighting this thing still.
+Got the 3 types of review cards up on a template page.
+After the BEM attack I got from the video component, I can only expect I will get some similar feedback on this one, but my main goal is to get it built for now.

+me: 1, stackla: 0

 ---